bitterjug/devjournal-crypto/devjournal.markdown

 <div data-subview="itemView" data-subview-id="new"></div>
 ```

-- The unsaved item does not appear in the list of items to iterate
+- [ ] The unsaved item does not appear in the list of items to iterate
-- The template may explicitly ask for the unsaved item by  using 'new' as the id.
+- [ ] The template may explicitly ask for the unsaved item by  using 'new' as
+  the id.
+- [ ] The subviewCreators can return undefined for the unsaved item when the
+  list has reached its max size
+- [ ]